filip-nikolov-25/Projects/README.md

 environments.
 Experienced in architecting clean, maintainable codebases, optimizing UI performance, and collaborating effectively across cross-functional teams.

-Another priority of mine is making sure the websites and applications I build are fully responsive.
+Another thing i care is making sure the websites and applications I build are fully responsive.
 I understand the importance of providing a seamless experience across all devices, whether users are browsing on a desktop, tablet, or smartphone.
 This is essential for ensuring that users can interact with the platform anytime, anywhere, without issues.

-My passion lies in transforming ideas into functional and innovative applications that solve problems and meet the needs of users.
-I’m always looking for ways to improve my work, stay ahead of trends, and ensure that I’m delivering the best possible results for the people who use my products.
-By focusing on user experience, maintainable code, and responsive design, I aim to create platforms that stand the test of time and provide lasting value to users.

 <h2>PROFESSIONAL EXPERIENCE</h2>